kunal4243/lets_bloom_placement/README.md

 # Creating API for handling book data
-I have created these api to
+I have created these APIs for the placement test for Letsbloom.
-Placement Assignment for letsbloom